IamMayankThakur/IamMayankThakur/README.md

 ### Hi there, I'm Mayank

-## I'm a Software Engineer at Akamai!
+### I'm a Software Engineer at Akamai!
 - 🔭 I usually work with python and django.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning golang, linux kernal and playing the guitar!
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play video games.

+---

 ### Connect with me: